Top 10 Best Ancient Civilizations

 12 Macedonia

 Ancient Macedonia was not Ancient Greece - it was Hellenistic, or an imitation of Greek culture.
 Alexander the Great led the Macedonian empire and was able to claim the largest empire in history, spanning from Greece all the way to India.
-If Alexander's soldiers hadn't grown tired of war, and hadn't wanted to go back to their families, Alexander would probably have been able to conquer even more.
+If Alexander's soldiers hadn't grown tired of war and wanted to go back to their families, Alexander would probably have been able to conquer even more.

 Ancient Greeks were Macedonians, not the other way around.
 There should be people who have studied history to tell everything correctly.
 Nobody can change history!
 Everyone can predict anything, everyone can change said words, or tales, stories, but nobody, nobody can change the written evidence!
-Alexander the Great was Macedonian, and the Greeks were Macedonians, except those who lived near Athens.
-You should read first, educate yourselves, then you should dare yourself to speak about history!

 13 Babylonian Empire

-The birthplace of the oldest hero in history, Gilgamesh.
-Honestly, it's the best civilization in history.
-They were the first to invent many important things, which proved how smart and amazing they were, such as the wheel, the chariot, the sailboat, time, the map, writing, mathematics, astronomy, and astrology.
-It's really overwhelming to stand next to the Ishtar Gate and think it was built by the very hands of those creative people.
-It truly deserves the name of The Cradle of Civilization.
+The birthplace of the oldest hero in history, Gilgamesh, the Babylonian Empire was honestly the best civilization in history.
+They were the first to invent many important things, which proved how smart and amazing they were.
+These inventions include the wheel, the chariot, the sailboat, time, the map, writing, mathematics, astronomy, and astrology.

 14 Maya Civilization